 Can you prevent herpes outbreaks?

-Research has not concluded what causes genital herpes outbreaks — whether it’s sex, your period, stress, skin irritation, or surgery.
+Experts aren’t sure what causes genital herpes outbreaks — whether it’s sex, your period, stress, skin irritation, or surgery.
 Oral herpes outbreaks can be caused by sunburn, other infections, or injuries to your lips.

 Herpes is a virus that, while not yet curable, is considered mild to manage.
 The symptoms, mainly cold sores on your mouth and blisters on your genitals, are usually temporary and can go away with treatment.